mdditt2000/prometheus/README.md

 # BIG-IP Metrics from Prometheus using Telemetry Streaming and Container Ingress Services

 Prometheus is an open source monitoring framework.
 This user-guide covers setup of Prometheus for BIG-IP and CIS using F5 Telemetry Streaming.
 In this user-guide, Prometheus is deployed in Kubernetes and configured via a ConfigMap.
-BIG-IP is load balancing the management traffic to the Prometheus-UI via a Ingress automated via CIS as shown in the diagram below.
+BIG-IP is load balancing the management traffic to the Prometheus-UI via an Ingress automated via CIS as shown in the diagram below.

 ![diagram](https://github.com/mdditt2000/prometheus/blob/master/diagrams/2021-06-03_14-03-16.png)